This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat the liquid: In a 1-quart saucepan, combine milk, water, salt, garlic powder, and smoked paprika.
+- In a 1-quart saucepan, combine the milk, water, salt, garlic powder, and smoked paprika.
 Bring to a boil over medium-high heat.

-- Cook the grits: Stir in the grits, then reduce the heat to low.
-Cover and simmer for 7-10 minutes, stirring occasionally.
+- Stir in the grits, then reduce the heat to low.
+Cover and simmer for 7 to 10 minutes, stirring occasionally to prevent sticking.

 Notes

-- Melt the Cheese Properly: Add cheese gradually, stirring constantly so it melts smoothly into the grits.
+- Melt Cheese Slowly: Add cheese gradually, stirring until fully melted.

-- Taste and Adjust: Season before serving, adding more salt if needed.
+- Taste Before Serving: Add more salt if needed.

-- Fix the Consistency: If the grits are too thick, stir in a little water or milk until they reach your desired texture.
+- Adjust Thickness: If too thick, stir in a little milk or water.

-- Serve Immediately: Grits thicken as they cool, so enjoy them right away for the best consistency.
+- Serve Right Away: Grits thicken as they cool, so enjoy them immediately.

 Nutrition